EddOliver/BBM-Bridge-Baby-Monitor/README.md

 According to ASCE, the current cost to rehabilitate the nation’s bridges is more than $120 billion.
 As with most things earthquakes and other disasters also can suddenly pass and if there's not a precise monitoring, issues could be fatal.

 This is quite important for our team as he had to live this predicament in 2017.
+We had to pull statistics from the US as we do not have these kind of information available to us from our country (Mexico).
 On September the 7th of 2017 there was an earthquake in Mexico City.
 At about 8.1 in the Richter scale it caused structural damage to several buildings around the city and a couple pedestrian bridges in the authors' University.
 And then we had a big earthquake in September 19th that decimated these damaged structures, and in the case of our University this was the result.

 Video: Click on the image